Kotlin/kotlin-spec/docs/kotlin.core/inheritance.md

 Platforms may introduce additional cases of both *overridability* and *subsumption* of declarations, as well as limit the overriding mechanism due to internal representation limitations.

 > Note: if a declaration binds a new function to the same name as was introduced in the base class, but does not subsume it, it is neither a compiler error nor an overriding declaration.
-> In this case these two declarations just follow the normal rules of [function overloading][Overloading resolution].
+> In this case these two declarations just follow the normal rules of [function overloading][Overload resolution].

 TODO(...)